 In the 1980s, Ancel Keys, a Harvard Scientist of Nutrition, published his „Seven-Country-Study“ which was the starting point of the sugar flood which can be seen until today in our foods and on our scales.
 Because Keys’ data showed a positive correlation between the consumption of saturated fats – which are mainly present in animal foods – and the development of heart diseases, the food industry switched rapidly from fat to sugar as its favourite ingredient.

-As, at the same time the United States subsidies corn which resulted in huge amounts of cheap high-fructose corn syrup that flooded the market, the food industry, which by the ways financed Keys’ study, switched immediately from the more expensive table sugar to the much cheaper corn syrup.
+As, at the same time, the United States subsidies corn which resulted in huge amounts of cheap high-fructose corn syrup that flooded the market, the food industry, which by the way financed Keys’ study, switched immediately from the more expensive table sugar to the much cheaper corn syrup.
 This change was the rise of sugary drinks.

 Sweetened beverages kicked-off obesity

-The sales of sweetened beverages skyrocketed shortly afterwards and kicked-off the obesity epidemic which we can see today not only in the United States.
+The sales of sweetened beverages skyrocketed shortly afterwards and kicked-off the obesity epidemic which we can see today, not only in the United States but almost globally.
 Today we know that Keys’ study was a major fraud, and that fat, especially cholesterol, is not to blame for most cardiovascular diseases.
 Instead, we are more and more realising that the excess sugar in our food is linked to many diseases, ranging from obesity via metabolic syndrome to even some forms of cancer.

 Cancer starts with inflammation